timburr1/timburr1.github.io/_posts/2023-08-05-lockscreen.md

 author: Tim
 ---
 <div>
-	<p>Enter your info into the form below, then screenshot and save the generated lockscreen.
+	<p>This page is probably best used on the device whose lockscreen you are trying to create.
+Enter your info into the form below, then screenshot, trim, and save the generated image.
 None of your data will be stored in any way.</p>
 	<br />
 	Name: <input id="name" type="text" accept-charset="UTF-8"><br />
 	Playa Address: <input id="address" type="text" accept-charset="UTF-8"><br />